leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

 Notice the parentheses in the hypothesis; if we left them out, everything after the first ``∃ x`` would be included in the scope of that quantifier.
 From the hypothesis, we obtain a ``y`` that satisfies ``A y ∧ B y``, and hence ``A y`` in particular.
 So ``y`` is enough to witness the conclusion.

 It is sometimes annoying to enclose the proof after an ``exists.elim`` in parenthesis, as we did here with the ``assume ... show`` block.
 To avoid that, we can use a bit of syntax from the programming world, and use a dollar sign instead.
-In Lean, an expression ``f $ t`` means the same thing as $f (t)``, with the advantage that we do not have to remember to close the parenthesis.
+In Lean, an expression ``f $ t`` means the same thing as ``f (t)``, with the advantage that we do not have to remember to close the parenthesis.
 With this gadget, we can write the proof above as follows:

 .. code-block:: lean